top of page

 **Which means 'black'; therefore, a black person (or God) --- whose name was given to the land.

 The Greek alphabet has no "H", thus the "H" sound is represented by the digraph "CH" (Χχ), pronounced like "Xai", or the hard English "Kay" (e.g., like the /K/ sound in chemistry; but not like the /CH/ in cherry).
 So Ham becomes Cham/Chem.
-The Israelites were sojourners in the "land" (Egyptian "ta/te") of "Chem" (Egyptian "Kem"), written as Kem-et, but in the Bible as "the land of Ham" (Ps.
-105:23.
-Which is merely a revisionism of the original Egyptian Khem, and not to be accepted as an accurate historical substitute).
+The Israelites were sojourners in the "land" (Egyptian "ta/te") of "Chem" (Egyptian "Kem"), written as Kem-et, but in the Bible as "the land of Ham" ["Israel also came into Egypt, and Jacob sojourned in the land of Ham."
+(Ps.
+105:23), which is merely a revisionism of the original Egyptian Khem, and not to be accepted as an accurate historical substitute.
+Even the wording of this passage suggests that Ham is located within Egypt and not identified as the country itself].
 Because the ancient Egyptian alphabet was basically consonantal, vowel sounds could be arbitrarily placed before or after a consonant.
 So "land" could also be written as 'at' or 'et' , giving us either "[the] black land" or "Khem's land".

 In his Antiquity of the Jews, Josephus wrote that the Israelites took their journey by Letopolis (the Greek name for Khem), the capital of the 2nd nome of Lower Egypt (Bk 2, Chapter 15, Verse 1, [Ant.
 1532]).
 The nome Khem is situated next to Memphis [the dividing point (or border) between Lower & Upper Egypt].
 The JADEISTS possess proof that an altar and pillar to the Lord (Iah) had existed there probably since the times of Pepi I. (Read The Doctrine Of The Ineffable Name).
 According to the prophecies of Isaiah, the Israelites would return there --- to the "midst," or middle, of the land of Egypt (Isa.
 19:19).
 That prophecy was indeed fulfilled --- in the 13th century before Christ!

 It was Mene who united the two lands, and Mene who built Memphis, the first nome of Lower Egypt.
 The second nome of Lower Egypt was called Khensu, the capital of which was called Khem, an alternate appellation for Min.
-The reader can appreciate the significance of Khensu’s northern proximity to Memphis when it is recalled that its nome standard is the ‘cow’s thigh’, and that the northern constellation of the ‘bull’s thigh’ was crucial to the builders (followers of Ptah) who laid temple foundations during the night.
+The reader can appreciate the significance of Khensu’s northern proximity to Memphis when it is recalled that its nome standard is the ‘cow’s thigh’, and that the northern constellation of the ‘bull’s thigh’ was crucial to the builders (followers of Ptah) who aligned temple dimensions with the stars.
 Then there’s the fact that Min was also called the ‘Protector of the Moon’ (i.e., IAH)as well as being a patron god of Masons.

 [Note: Further proof of Min's/Mene's association with lunar theology is preserved in the Greek etymology of the word moon].